kludge-cs/Elysian-OS/README.md

-# Project Mira: Currently nothing interesting
+# Project Elysium: Currently nothing interesting

 Currently, this is just me trying to make a microkernel.
 Check out the long term part of PLANS.md if you want to have a hint at what I plan this to be.